stephbu/csharp-dns-server/README.md

  - health-checks.
 While maintaining a list of machines in round-robin for a name, the code performs periodic healthchecks against the machines, if necessary removing machines that fail the health checks from rotation.
  - Delegates all other DNS lookup to host machines default DNS server(s)

+The DNS server also has a built-in Web Server providing operational insight into the server behaviour.
+- healthcheck for server status
+- counters
+- zone information

 ## Interesting Possible Uses
 Time-based constraints such as parental controls to block a site, e.g. Facebook.
 Logging of site usage e.g. company notifications

-The DNS server also has a builtin basic Web Server providing operational insight into the server behaviour.
-- healthcheck for server status
-- counters
-- zone information

 ## Challenges